-Schedule calculations shall retain the logic between predecessors and successors even when the successor activity starts and the predecessor activity has not finished.
+Schedule calculations shall retain the logic between predecessors and successors even Supply and Installation of Odor Control when the successor activity starts and the predecessor activity has not finished.
 Software features that in effect sever the tie between predecessor and successor activities when the successor has started and the predecessor logic is not satisfied ("progress override") will not be allowed.